Ghost Hunts at Gwrych Castle

 Want to Spend the Night in a Haunted Castle?

-Ghost Hunts remaining this year, book while you still can!
+Ghost Hunts in 2021, book while you can!

 (Click or Tap HERE to be redirected to our EventBrite booking page)